 - Camera (rear): 13MP + 2MP + 2MP

 - Battery: 5000 mAh (18W charger)

-Minimal design is pleasing to the eyes
+Minimal design is pleasing

 Unlike some Infinix and Tecno phones, the rear side doesn’t show off any pattern, it’s a matte finished ‘easy on eyes’ surface that slightly changes shades depending upon the angle of light falling on the surface.
 I have Purist Blue color as my review unit, but there is an Obsidian Black available too in the market.